 Resources for Faculty

-Faculty have developed collections of resources for teaching some of the embedded skills.
+The faculty has developed collections of resources for teaching some of the embedded skills.
 These resources are can be browsed by course characteristic, student learning outcome, or type of material.

 Assessment Resources: This page provides links to a wide variety of assessment instruments that could be used to assess the student learning outcomes associated with general education.